geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

-advected along by opening both the field-based output files and the ones that correspond to particles (for example, `output/solution.visit` and `output/particles.visit`) and using a pseudo-color plot for the particles, selecting the &ldquo;id&rdquo; of particles to color each particle.
+advected along by opening both the field-based output files and the ones that correspond to particles (for example, `output/solution.visit` and `output/particles.visit`) and using a pseudo-color plot for the particles, selecting the "id" of particles to color each particle.
 By going to, for example, the output from the 72nd visualization output, this then results in a plot like the one shown in Fig. [1].